nats-io/jetstream-leaf-nodes-demo/README.md

      Active Consumers: 0
 ```

-It is important to point out that names do only need to be unique within a JetStream domain.
+It is important to point out that names only need to be unique within a JetStream domain.
 On the left hand side you can see the streams created, and that our `recv-cnc` streams already copied all data from `cnc`.

 ```txt